 There are nineteen zoning maps for the Great Barrier Reef, which provide information on the activities that can take place in each location.

-Great Barrier Reef Marine Park Authority’s publications e-repository.
+Great Barrier Reef Marine Park Authority’s publications e-Library.
 A collection of reports, maps, reports, brochures, papers, newsletters, policies, guidelines, book excerpts, multimedia, site plans, books, forms, communique, conference abstracts, strategies, agreements, articles, procedures and teaching aids.

 Legislation, regulations and policies